[HISTORY: Adopted by the City Council of the City of Lancaster as indicated in article histories. Amendments noted where applicable.]

 Maintain the unit in a manner meeting all requirements for occupants of structures set forth in the codes.

-Allow the Code Enforcement Official to inspect the unit in accordance with this chapter at reasonable times.
+Allow the Code Enforcement Official to inspect the unit in accordance with this article at reasonable times.

 Not allow persons other than those identified on the lease to reside in the unit.

-Not allow the unit to be occupied in a way that conflicts with the City Zoning Ordinance.
+Not allow the unit to be occupied in a way that conflicts with City Zoning Ordinance.